landoncharris1/SmartHomeControlApp/README.md

 Scheduling: Create schedules to automate device actions based on time and conditions.
 Energy Consumption Tracking: Monitor and track the energy consumption of individual devices and overall energy usage.
 Device Groups: Organize devices into groups for easier management and control, enhancing user convenience and promoting better organization within the smart home ecosystem.
+Intuitive User Interface: Features a sleek and user-friendly interface, crafted to offer a seamless experience for users of all proficiency levels.
+Its intuitive design and straightforward navigation ensure effortless control and management of your smart home devices, enhancing the overall user experience.

 # Technologies: